Table of Contents

-The next steps are submitting the following notification to the District Tax Office: the notification of the company registration (no longer than two months since the incorporation), the notification of opening a payroll office (no longer than a month from opening it) and the request for approval of blue tax returns (no longer than three months from registration).
+The next steps are submitting the following notification to the National Tax Agency: the notification of the company registration (no longer than two months since the incorporation), the notification of opening a payroll office (no longer than a month from opening it) and the request for approval of blue tax returns (no longer than three months from registration).

-If the limited liability company opened in Japan will hire personnel it must register at the Labor Standards Inspection Office for the labor insurance.
+If the limited liability company opened in Japan will hire personnel, it must register at the Labor Standards Bureau for the labor insurance.
 Also, a notification must be sent to the Social Insurance Office, so the company is registered for health insurance and public welfare pension.

 The last step in establishing a limited liability company in Japan is submitting an application to the Public Employment Security Office no longer than 10 days from beginning to employ personnel.